tinalexander/tinalexander.github.io/notes/2024/05-may.md

 >
 > As you might imagine, we've expended a lot of resources in the absence of any additional funding and we're keeping track of that and looking at potential sources within, in our case within HHS, for example.
 >
-> I think it's predictable that we're gonna be in a new environment for milk in particular because of this virus, the way it's affected other species as it sort of cycles around.
+> I think it's predictable that we're going to be in a new environment for milk in particular because of this virus, the way it's affected other species as it sort of cycles around.
 >
-> And, one thing about, um, cattle, they don't-- there are always new cattle coming up, so they're always gonna be naive cattle that are susceptible to getting infected.
+> And, one thing about cattle, there are always new cattle coming up, so there are always going to be naive cattle that are susceptible to getting infected.
 >
 > So it's predictable there'll be a need for resources.
 >